 “Member” means a person whose name appears or is entitled to appear on the T'ít'q'et Membership List maintained pursuant to the T’it’q’et Membership Laws as amended on the 31st of October, 2006;

-“Member Interest / Allocation” means a right to possession of a particular parcel of T’it’q’et Land, including the Natural Resources related to that parcel, as evidenced by a current certificate;
+“Member Interest / Allocation” [Insert preferred term]means a right to possession of a particular parcel of T’it’q’et Land, including the Natural Resources related to that parcel, as evidenced by a current certificate having substantially the same rights as a certificate of possession under the Indian Act; [Note: This would allow Members to grant leases or other sub Interests to non Members.
+Q: Should there be Council approval or at least notice required for this?] ;

 "Natural Resources" are resources that are naturally occurring and exist without actions of humankind.
 This includes all valued characteristics such as magnetic, gravitational, electrical properties and forces etc. It includes: sunlight, atmosphere, water, land and all mineral resources, along with all vegetation, including forest resources and crops and animal life that naturally subsists or exists over, on, in or under land;